 According to the Daily Mail, "digital microblading" is a process of using semi-permanent eyebrow ink to fill in bare brow areas.
 A similar process performed by medical tattoo artists allows balding men and women to enjoy the appearance of short hair seemingly growing fresh from their scalps.
 The digital microblade is the motorized tool that is reportedly just as gentle on the skin as the hand-held tool.

 The Microblading Process: What to Expect

-Prior to the microblading session, the client should not consume blood thinners like aspirin, ibuprofen (Advil, Motrin), niacin or vitamin E - unless their blood thinner prescription is medically necessary - for approximately 48 to 72 hours prior to their microblading sessions, since blood thinners can affect blood clotting.
+Before the microblading session, the client should not consume blood thinners like aspirin, ibuprofen (Advil®, Motrin®), niacin or vitamin E - unless their blood thinner prescription is medically necessary - for approximately 48 to 72 hours before their microblading sessions, since blood thinners can affect blood clotting.

 Microblading procedures should begin with a consultation that covers the type of hairline or eyebrow shapes, sizes and hair fullness that the client desires to compliment their specific facial features.
 Eyebrow or hairline outlines are next drawn on the skin as a guide.

 After the customer’s approval is granted, a numbing cream is generally used atop the client’s natural permanent eyebrows, hairline or scalp prior to the clinician employing a handheld tool to make one little scratch after the next, using the creativity of a makeup artist to transform bare brows and scant hairlines into more aesthetically pleasing looks.

 Is microblading safe?
 In the hands of a knowledgeable microblading specialist, the technique can be safe and beneficial for those seeking different brow aesthetics or updates to the scalp and brow area.